 Q: On MDT for NTN, RAN3 assumes that the geographical area and/or the mapped cell ID can be used as the Area Scope for the logged MDT for NTN over NGAP.
 Further, RAN3 would like to confirm with RAN2 whether the geographical area defined for MBS NTN can be reused for Area Scope of logged MDT over Uu for NTN, to help RAN3 decide whether to specify geographical area and/or mapped cell ID over NGAP.

 A: RAN2 assumes that the signaling structure agreed for encoding geographical area in case of MBS NTN can be used as a reference for encoding geographical area based logged MDT for NTN, including both of reference location/radius and polygon-based area indication.
-RAN2 also agreed that only geographic area scope is used to indicate applicable logging area to the UE, i.e, no cell ID(s).
+RAN2 also agreed that only geographical area scope is used to indicate applicable logging area to the UE, i.e., no mapped cell ID(s).

 2 Actions